scleradb/scleradb.github.io/docsrc/setup/install.md

 ### Installing scleradmin

-The following installs the latest version of `scleradmin` as a Python package in your system:
+The following installs the [latest version of `scleradmin`](https://pypi.org/project/scleradmin/) as a Python package:

-    > pip install scleradmin
+    > python3.8 -m pip install scleradmin

+where `python3.8` stands for the executable for Python version 3.8 or above in your setup.

 In the following sections, we show how to use `scleradmin` for installing Sclera and managing the installation.
 For full details on `scleradmin` usage, you may want to read the help information: